ketanchoyal/theParker/README.md

 It uses Firebase Realtime Database and Firebase Storage.(Currently it uses static payment, nom payment gateway is added)

+There is an Admin App to create packages for Parking

 ## FeatureS:

 - [ ] Login using Google.